+- Introduction

-2 Building blocks of the analysis
+- Building blocks of the analysis

 - Block 1: Labour demand by perfectly competitive firms

 - Block 2: Supply of labour by households

-- Blocks 1 and 2 combined with expectation formation hypothesis gives AS curves
+- Blocks 1 and 2 combined with EH gives the AS curve

 - Block 3: The demand for money

 - Block 3 and IS gives AD curve

-Aims of this lecture
+- 3 Schools of thought in macroeconomics

+Getting started

+- Learning objectives for this chapter:

+- To refresh and review your macro knowledge.

-- To study the effectiveness of fiscal and monetary policy. - To introduce the most important past and current schools of thought. - To refresh and extend first-year macro knowledge.
+- To study the effectiveness of fiscal and monetary policy.

+- To introduce the most important past and current schools of thought.

-Some crucial building blocks
+- Some crucial building blocks:

-• First look at the labour market:
+- Description of the macroeconomic labour market:

-- Demand for labour by firms.
+- Demand for labour by firms

-- Supply of labour by households.
+- Supply of labour by households

+- Determination of the wage rate

+- Description of the money market:

-- Demand for money.
+- Demand for money by households

-Introduction Building blocks Schools of thought Block 2: Labour supply Block 3: Demand for mone
+- Supply of money

+- Determination of the interest rate